deliaconstantino/motivation-journal/README.md

 To run locally, fork and clone this repo.

-Ensure that your back end is fully set up:
-The back end of the app can be found at [motivation-journal-backend](https://github.com/deliaconstantino/motivation-journal-backend) with instructions for database creation, seed data, and running the Rails server.

 ### Available Scripts

 - `npm install` - installs dependencies.

 - `npm run dev` - Runs the app in development mode at http://localhost:3000.

+### Server
+The Rails API server is hosted via [render](https://render.com/).
+Check out the source code at [motivation-journal-backend](https://github.com/deliaconstantino/motivation-journal-backend), with information for running locally.

 ## License